openxc-retro-gauge/retro-gauge-android/README.md

 **FTDriver**

-In the Gauge Driver, this is set up in OnCreate only if the app is not returning from running in the background.
+In the Gauge Driver, the serial connection to the Retro Gauge is set up in the `OnCreate` function only if the app is not returning from running in the background.
 Vendor and product IDs do not need to be set, they are hard coded in the FTDriver code to connect to the FTDI chip.